beckyhoreoxford/Interview-Question-Goldbachs/README.md

-# xjtag-Interview-Question
+# Goldbach's-Interview-Question
-Goldbach's prime number question for XJTAG intial interview
+Goldbach's prime number question for intial interview

 Feedback: no issues, happy with programming style